"

 • Begin to understand the fundamental processes involved in engineering problem-solving.

-• Appreciate the significance of governing equations and how such equations can be reduced so that they apply to specific problems.
+• Appreciate the significance of governing equations and how they can be reduced so that they apply to specific problems.

-• Understand the ideas of modeling complexity, and the trades between fidelity and cost.
+• Understand the ideas of modeling complexity and the trade-off between fidelity and cost.

 • Better understand the importance and expectations of doing homework problems in engineering classes.